mienaikoe/ziyu/Chapters/2-7-Chapter14.md

       - Cas and Set head to Kip, to find Linyu being murdered because Kip tried to outmaneuver him.
       - Cas holds Lin in hae arms and weeps with what strength thi has.
         - They both die?
 Or just Lin?
+        - Linyu dies? -> we don't want a Holdo scenario

     - Kip hears Lif in his listener

 -->